papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 |          `max_nominations`           |      Number       | The max number of nominations allowed by a nominator.
 Should match the value set in the runtime                  | `24`           |

 ???
 Nodes
     There is one specific key capable of receiving more subkeys: the `nodes` key.
 This key is used to define further parameters for the nodes.
-The following keys are available:
+The available keys:

     | Key                          | Type             | Description                                                                                      | Default Value   |
     | :--------------------------- | :--------------- | :----------------------------------------------------------------------------------------------- | :-------------- |